 - 7. Where defective tools and equipment's are identified, such tools and equipment shall be removed out of site immediately, locked away to prevent further use until such time as the tool or piece of equipment has been repaired. - 8.
 Contractors shall ensure that the appropriate records are kept for all tools and equipment used on the project.
-Such tools and equipment's shall be subjected to regular inspections.
+Such tools and equipment's shall be subjected to regular inspections

-3.22.1 Hand tools
+3.21.1 Hand tools

-1. All hand tools (hammers, chisels, spanners, etc.) must be recorded on a register and inspected by the construction supervisor monthly as well as by users prior to use.
+- 1. All hand tools (hammers, chisels, spanners, etc.) must be recorded on a register and inspected by the construction supervisor on a monthly basis as well as by users prior to use. - 2.
+Tools with sharp points in tool boxes must be protected with a cover. - 3.
+All files and similar tools must be fitted with handles. - 4.
+No make shift tools are permissible on the project.